 Première transmission: 15/01/2013

 Brussels, Belgium - Résidence Palace

-On 15 January 2013, Szabolcs Fazakas, Member of the European Court of Auditors, presented the Court's special report on the European Development Fund (EDF) contribution to a sustainable road network in Sub-Saharan Africa, which underlines that poor maintenance threatens roads in the region.
+On 15 January, Szabolcs Fazakas, Member of the European Court of Auditors, presented report on the European Development Fund (EDF) contribution to a sustainable road network in sub-Saharan Africa which underlined that poor maintenance “threatens roads in the region”.

-The Court concluded that the Commission is partially effective in its support for a sustainable road network in Sub-Saharan Africa.
-Partner countries visited by the Court do not do enough to ensure the sustainability of road infrastructure.
-Roads are affected to varying degrees by premature deterioration.
+The report's conclusions show that aid-recipient countries visited by the Court do not do enough to ensure the sustainability of road infrastructure.
+In all partner countries visited by the Court, roads are affected to varying degrees by premature deterioration.
 Most of these countries have adopted institutional reforms, notably entailing the creation of road funds and road agencies, and made significant progress on road maintenance.
 However, many challenges remain to be addressed in all of them to ensure appropriate maintenance.
 Although spending on road maintenance has increased over time in all the partner countries visited by the Court, it remains insufficient to cover the needs.
-One main reason is the priority given in national budgets to the rehabilitation and upgrading of the road network rather than to maintenance.

 Only the original language version is authentic and it prevails in the event of its differing from the translated versions.